PistolPete684/Business-Made-Simple-By-Donald-Miller/README.md

 What important tasks do you need to do each week?Consider assigning those taks to a specific block of time you decide in advance.
 ...block personal time so you don't accidentally book a business meeting during the time block yuou've allotted for friends and family.

+Chapter 4: How a Business Really Works and How to Keep It From Crashing

+Day 22: Keep Your Overhead Down

+And cash flow seems to always hit zero suddenly.
+Nobody seems to see it coming.
+Overhead is anyting involved in the cost of doing business tht is not releated to product creation, marketing, or sales.
+Unless money is spent in the direct effort to make more money, that expenditure should be questioned.
+This is the key to keeping overhead in check.
+Categorize your expenses into four major categories: product creation, sales, marketing and overhead.